cphyc/angular-resizable/README.md

 # angular-resizable
 A directive for creating resizable containers.
+Forked from https://github .com/Reklino/angular-resizable.

 ## Why?
 All other resizable directive concepts I came across include layout logic in the directive.
 I wanted a directive that only handled the resize logic.
 This way, the layout logic is quarantined to the CSS.